vm06007/metawolf/d-facilitator/contracts/EXECUTION_PROXY.md

 - `result`: The return data from the execution

 **Events:**
-- `ExecutionRequested`: Emitted on both success and failure
+- `ExecutionSucceeded`: Emitted on both success and failure
 - `ExecutionFailed`: Emitted only on failure with error reason

 ### `executeWithRevert(address target, bytes calldata data, uint256 value)`